sailscastshq/sails-hook-wish/README.md

 }
 ```

-There you have it, a Google OAuth flow with just two routes and one line of code each to both redirect to GitHub and get the OAuth user details.
+There you have it, a Google OAuth flow with just two routes and one line of code each to both redirect to Google and get the OAuth user details.

 ## License